Best broker for Spanish investors

 • Available to Spanish residents with Spanish-language interface

-• Low flat fees on other orders (€1–€3 depending on exchange)
+• Low flat fees on other orders (€2–€3 depending on exchange)

-• Custody account option for direct asset registration
+• Custody account option for direct asset registration — cleanest nominee-free structure available here besides IBKR

-• Annual statement and tax report available for Modelo 720
+• Annual statement and tax report available for Modelo 720 and IRPF use

-• Well-established in Spain — strong local recognition
+• Well-established and widely trusted in Spain

 ⚠️ Watch out for